Minnesota Digital Government Summit 2026 Banner

 Jonathan Kottke

-Office of Transformation & Strategy Delivery Director
+Office of Transformation and Strategy Delivery Director

 Adam Larson